Luos-io/Documentation/src/pages/get_started/get_started.md

   <img src="../../_assets/img/get-started/Open_project2.png" />
 </p>

 The project folder is opened in the explorer.

+> **Note:** For arduino users you can select your board on the `platformio.ini` file by modifying the `board = zero` line.

 You can now flash your board: make sure it's connected to your PC with a USB cable and click on **Upload** on the bottom left of the VSCode window:

 <p align="center">
   <img src="../../_assets/img/get-started/Flash_board2.png" />